rwsaraujo/Ruby/README.md

-# PS IN Junior Ruby
+# Repository for practice in the Ruby language.